Enterprise Content Management (ECM): The Document Lifecycle

-In this phase, documents are integrated within the company’s workflow.
+In this phase, documents are integrated into the company’s workflow.
 Based on the document type and its objective, companies can secure documents if needed so that they are abiding by regulatory requirements.

 Records management enables organizations to fortify their documents from inappropriate and unauthorized access.

-The store and preserve components of enterprise content management can also be broadly placed under the manage phase of the document lifecycle.
+The store and preserve components of enterprise content management can also be broadly placed under the management phase of the document lifecycle.

 The store phase involves setting aside content in storage sites known as repositories.
 The store component requires administration support for repositories and storage technology.